Main Page

 WARNING

 ANY pursuit can be dangerous to the inexperienced, unprepared, or incautious.
 That is definitely the case with the reactions, extractions, and syntheses this project entails.
-Do not perform them unless you are sufficiently informed, prepared, and equipped to handle these materials and safely do the work shown.
+Do not perform them unless you are sufficiently informed, prepared, and cautious to handle these materials and safely do the work shown.

 Online